 There are, of course, many reasons for performing an ECG but I’d argue this boils down to just a few important ones in acute general paediatrics.
 Consider what you are really looking for as some changes can be subtle and the primary complaint may have resolved to leave you with only a shadow to guide you to the underlying issue.

 - Chest pain – a common reason for ECG, but finding a cardiac problem is very unlikely – around the magnitude of 1%.
 How suspicious you are will depend a lot on the history but things such as pericarditis, myocarditis and myopathies might be in your differential.
 If they are in there then look HARD!
-These conditions irritate the ventricular pericardium and myocardium so changes will be seen in that latter part of the ECG.
+These conditions irritate the ventricular pericardium and myocardium so changes will be seen in the latter part of the ECG.

 Anomalous coronaries can also create exertional cardiac chest pain and may not have any ECG findings so again the history is key, is it convincing?
 Yes?
 Is there a better alternative explanation?
 No?
 Then you need an echocardiogram, and tell the operator what you are worried about!